Veg or Non-Veg, That Is the Question?

 And so the soft padded grass (where the red paint plane flew to a dream from the mingling morning spices) is still unfolding.

-Image: Red Biplane by Dennis Ziemienski.
+Image: Red Biplane, Dennis Ziemienski.
 Oil on canvas.